 If you're considering UMW, better study hard.
 The typical SAT score of applicants is 1,110.
 Get more than 24 on the ACT?
 That is over the usual applicant score, so you have a good possibility of getting in.
 Obtain all of the vital specifics on UMW by viewing their scorecard.

 It's hard to beat Eastern Kentucky University if you wish to pursue Computer Information Systems as a major.
 After graduating, CIS students usually make around $50,023 at the beginning of their careers.
 Students who enjoy a more slow-paced life will appreciate Eastern Kentucky University's location in the small town of Richmond, Kentucky.

 Georgia Institute of Technology - Main Campus is among your top options if you're planning on studying Computer Information Systems.
-Soon after graduation, CIS students typically make around $54,676 at the beginning of their careers.
-With over 20,000 students, this school is among the largest schools in the nation.
+At Georgia Institute of Technology - Main Campus, 12.7% of undergrads major in CIS.
+Based in Atlanta, Georgia, this school is best for individuals who flourish in a city setting.